International Applicant FAQs

 Do I need to take an English language qualification before I apply?

-You do not need to have completed an English language qualification (such as IELTS) before you make your application.
+You do not need to have completed an English language qualification (such as IELTS or TOEFL) before you make your application.

 A good standard in spoken and written English is expected at the time of interview and, to be competitive, overseas applicants should be able comfortably to achieve the minimum English language requirements at the time of interview.
 Formal certification of English language ability, however, is not required at that stage.

-Most overseas students for whom English is not their first language will be asked to achieve a certain grade as part of their offer conditions.
-IELTS is our preferred qualification at Magdalene, and the usual IELTS condition is 7.5 overall with at least 7.0 in each section (which must all be achieved in one sitting).
+Most overseas students for whom English is not their first language may be asked to achieve a certain grade in an acceptable English language assessment as part of their offer conditions.
+Typically this will be IELTS or TOEFL.
+The usual IELTS condition is 7.5 overall with at least 7.0 in each section.
+The usual TOEFL Internet Based Test (IBT) condition is an overall score of at least 110, including at least 25 or above in each element.
 Occasionally a slightly higher level may be required.

 The University’s minimum English language requirements are detailed here.